katydecorah/katydecorah.github.io/code/_posts/2013-09-17-accordion-nav.md

 <p data-height="500" data-theme-id="97" data-slug-hash="kEuwC" data-user="katydecorah" data-default-tab="result" class='codepen'>See the Pen <a href='http://codepen.io/katydecorah/pen/kEuwC'>Accordion Nav</a> by Katy DeCorah (<a href='http://codepen.io/katydecorah'>@katydecorah</a>) on <a href='http://codepen.io'>CodePen</a></p>

-This is very typical list-style navigation, in that the dropdown/accordion effect is a nested list.
+This is typical list-style navigation, in that the dropdown/accordion effect is a nested list.

 I think what made the effect successful was dividing the responsibilities of the navigation among the elements.
 Each list item has an anchor tag, naturally, but I made sure that the majority of the physical design was styled in the anchor tags.
 The actual list items handle more of the function.